reactive-python/reactpy-django/docs/src/features/components.md

     There are currently several limitations of using `view_to_component` that may be resolved in a future version of `django_idom`.

     - Requires manual intervention to change request methods beyond `GET`.
+    - IDOM events cannot conveniently be attached to converted view HTML.
     - Does not currently load any HTML contained with a `<head>` tag
     - Has no option to automatically intercept local anchor link (ex. `#!html <a href='example/'></a>`) click events